tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/回调事件消息通知/录制事件通知_intl_en.md

 # Notes

 - You need to understand how to configure the callback feature and receive callback messages on Tencent Cloud LVB before reading this document.
 For more information, please see [How to Receive Event Notification](https://intl.cloud.tencent.com/zh/document/product/267/38080).
-- The recorded video files are stored in the [VOD Console](https://console.cloud.tencent.com/vod/overview) by default.
-We recommend you activate the VOD service in advance and purchase appropriate resource packages so as to avoid service suspension due to account arrears.
+- The recorded video files are stored in the [VOD console](https://console.cloud.tencent.com/vod/overview) by default.
+We recommend you activate the VOD service in advance and purchase appropriate resource packages so as to avoid service suspension due to overdue payment.

 ## Recording Event Parameter Description